jimenezbre/Flutter-DartGenerativeFrontEnd/README.md

-A simple Flutter application that reads a model and creates a form from it (unfinished...)
+A simple Flutter application that reads multiples model and creates pages and forms from it (unfinished...)